 Beca, a freshman at Barden University, is cajoled into joining The Bellas, her school's all-girls singing group.
 Injecting some much needed energy into their repertoire, The Bellas take on their male rivals in a campus competition.

-After a humiliating command performance at The Kennedy Center, the Barden Bellas enter an international competition that no American group has ever won in order to regain their status and right to perform.
+After a humiliating commando performance at The Kennedy Center, the Barden Bellas enter an international competition that no American group has ever won in order to regain their status and right to perform.

-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 The Barden Bellas are a collegiate, all-girls a cappella singing group thriving on female pop songs and their perfect looks.
 After a disastrous failing at last year's finals, they are forced to regroup.
 Among the new recruits is freshman Beca, an independent, aspiring DJ with no interest in the college life.
 But after she meets Jesse, from the rival all-male a cappella group, Beca has a new outlook and takes it upon herself to help the Bellas find their new look and sound and get back into the competition.Written by

 See more »

 146 of 236 people found this review helpful.

 Was this review helpful to you?